talkdirty/bomberman_rl/README.md

 ## Usage

+**Installing**: After activating whatever Python virtual env management, run `pip install -r requirements.txt`.
+Tested on Python 3.9.
+The underlying Bomberman-RL project requires Python 3.8+.

+**Testing**: To run unit tests, run `python -m unittest`

-To play the game in the terminal, run `python main_gym_play.py`.
+**Playing the game:** To play the game in the terminal, run `python main_gym_play.py`.
 Requires some unicode support in your terminal (it's 2022).
 The 💩 is the agent.
 Vim Keybindings (h, j, k, l: movement, b: place a bomb, any other key: wait).
 We will show you rewards and also the observation space and events after each step.

 ## Environments